What is a request?

 Database storage refers to data stored as Parse Objects, which are limited to 128 KB in size.
 File storage refers to static assets that are stored using the Parse File APIs, typically images, documents, and other types of binary data.

-You will find everything you need in the Performance view within the Analytics section of your Parse Dashboard.
+You will find everything you need in the Performance view within the Analytics section of the hosted Parse Dashboard.
 The amount of File Storage, Database Storage, and Data Transfer currently used by an app will be displayed below the graph, under Billing data.

 What happens if my app exceeds the limits for file storage, file transfer, or monthly uniques (push notifications)?

-The numbers you see on our pricing page for File Storage, File Transfer, and Push Notifications are soft quotas that can be exceeded without running into any errors or service interruptions.
+The numbers for File Storage, File Transfer, and Push Notifications are soft quotas that can be exceeded without running into any errors or service interruptions.
 Any overages will be reflected in your next Parse bill.